Just because the game designers made a good game doesn't mean you can't make it even better. Or at least different.

 The Elder Scrolls series has had tens of thousands of mods created for its various installments, starting from Morrowind onward.
 It has amassed so many mods that dedicated sections for each game are available on the NexusMods network, comprising new quests, weapons, armor, companions, enemies, complete visual overhauls / texture replacers and much, much more.
 The development of the TESCS (The Elder Scrolls Construction Set) jumpstarted the franchise's mod revolution, and the series gained a reputation for being extremely mod-friendly as a result.
 The PC version of Skyrim was used as the pilot title for the Steam Workshop, an addition to Steam's social network that makes uploading and installing mods a one-click process.
 Bethesda themselves have also released a handful of official mods for the series, most recently with the Valve Software-partnered Fall Of The Space Core, Vol. 1.
 Some of the most notable mods include:

-Arguably the most ambitious Morrowind mod of all time, the Tamriel Rebuilt mod aims to add the entirety of the titular province as a playable area.
+Arguably one of the most ambitious Morrowind mods of all time, the Tamriel Rebuilt mod aims to add the entirety of the titular province as a playable area.
 An ongoing project since 2003, the mod is still being actively updated, having seen its last major release in 2012.
 To date, its roughly tripled the size of the game world, and it still has 3 more (out of a total 6) landmasses to complete.
+About the only two mods that can beat it in the ambition department are the two other semi-related (partly overlapping developers, a willingness to talk and share resources) province mods: Skyrim: Home of the Nords (aims to add the province of Skyrim as a playable area) and Province: Cyrodiil (aims to add the entirety of Cyrodiil as a playable area).
+Having begun much later, those two have thus far only released smaller showcase areas.

 Both Oblivion and Skyrim have several mods comprised of comprehensive patches to both the base game itself and every major expansion or piece of Downloadable Content, thereby eliminating any discovered bugs not fixed by the developers.